Top Banks in Singapore

 In 1935, the United Chinese Bank was established in Singapore.
-In 1965, after Singapore’s independence, it was renamed as United Overseas Bank (UOB).
-UOB is the third largest bank in Southeast Asia with more than 500 offices across 19 countries.
+In 1965, after Singapore attained its independence, it was renamed as United Overseas Bank (UOB).
+UOB is the third largest bank in Southeast Asia, with more than 500 offices across 19 countries.
 The bank offers a wide range of commercial and personal banking products and services.
 It also provides private banking and asset management related services, as well as insurance services.
 UOB holds a long-term credit rating of Aa1 (High Quality) from Moody’s.

 Total Assets in 2016: $235,400,000,000